dutiyesh/chrome-extension-cli/README.md

 ---

-_Many thanks to [create-react-app](https://github.com/facebook/create-react-app/blob/master/README.md) for the inspiration with this readme file_
+_Many thanks to [create-react-app](https://github.com/facebook/create-react-app/blob/master/README.md) for the inspiration with this readme file._

+_Jupiter Icon used in templates made by [Freepik](https://www.freepik.com/home) from [www.flaticon.com](http://www.flaticon.com/)._